 During his Tamarind residency, Anderson created a series of three lithographs that extend his interest in image distortion and cultural meanings.
 The selectivity and sensitivity with which he dissolved found media images points to the physical and metaphorical power of representation.

 Anderson was recently included in the Studio Museum of Harlem’s exhibition Speaking of People: Ebony, Jet, and Contemporary Art, which included an internationally published book.
 He held an appointment as a Visiting Lecturer at Vanderbilt University, and was also a recent Visiting Artist and Lecturer at the Ecole Nationale Superieure des Arts Decoratifs in Paris, France.
 In 2018, he was awarded the NYFA artist fellowship grant and the prestigious Jerome Prize.
 His solo exhibition Blak Origin Moment debuted at the Contemporary Arts Center (Cincinnati) in February 2017 and travelled to the Hunter Museum of American Art in October 2019.
-His first monograph, Blak Origin Moment, was also recently published.
-He holds a BFA from Ohio Wesleyan University, an MFA from Indiana University in Printmaking, and an MFA from Yale University in Sculpture.
+His first monograph, Blak Origin Moment, was published in conjunction with this exhibition.
+In 2021, his work will be the subject of a solo exhibition, Noel W. Anderson: Heavy is the Crown, at Telfair Museums in Savannah, Georgia.
+Anderson holds a BFA from Ohio Wesleyan University, an MFA from Indiana University in Printmaking, and an MFA from Yale University in Sculpture.
 He is currently Area Head of Printmaking in NYU’s Steinhardt Department of Art and Art Professions.